 This post may contain affiliate links.

-Add these How to Catch an Elf book activities to your preschool reading and literacy centers this holiday season!
+Add these How to Catch an Elf book activities to your preschool reading and literacy centers this Christmas season!
 Kids will love them!

 Don’t miss these free preschool printables!
-They’re perfect for your Thanksgiving or turkey-themed lesson plans!
+These educational activities are perfect for your Christmas-time lesson plans!

 How to Catch an Elf Book Activities